finaldie/auto-news/README.md

-# auto-news
+# Auto News
-News from multi-sources + LLM (ChatGPT) to help us reading efficiently without noise
+A personal news aggregator to pull information from multi-sources + LLM (ChatGPT) to help us reading efficiently with less noises, the sources includes: Tweets, RSS, YouTube, Article.

+## Why need it?
+In the world of this information explosion, we live with noise every day, it becomes even worse after the generative AI was born.
+Think about how much time we spent on pulling/searching/filtering content from different sources, how many times we put the article/paper or long video as a side tab, but never got a chance to look at, and how many efforts to organize the information we have read.
+We need a better way to get rid of the noises, and focus on reading the information efficient based on the interests, and stay on the track of the goals we defined.

 placeholder: image for notion ui